rukiamuq-hard/C-Programms/README.md

 This is my first project

-Thabks for viewing my project  :)
+Thanks for viewing my project  :)